Djnirds1984/Billing-Manager-V3/README.md

 ### API Requests are Failing or Server Won't Start

-If you can see the UI but data from the router isn't loading, or if `pm2 logs` shows `Cannot find module`, it's likely an issue with the API backend server.

--   **Check the logs:** Run `pm2 logs mikrotik-api-backend`.
+-   **Check the logs:** Run `pm2 logs mikrotik-manager`.
 Look for connection errors or crashes.
 -   **Verify Router Config:** In the "Routers" page, double-check that the IP address, username, password, and **port** for your router are correct.
 -   **Firewall:** Ensure your router's firewall is not blocking access to the API port from the Orange Pi's IP address.
 -   **Renamed Project Folder:** If you renamed the project folder (e.g., from `Mikrotik-Billing-Manager` to something else), you **must** update `pm2`. `pm2` saves the full path to your scripts, so it will still be looking in the old, non-existent folder.
     **To fix this:**
     1. Navigate into your **new** project folder (`cd /path/to/your/new-folder-name`).
     2. Run `pm2 delete all` to clear the old processes.
-    3. Run the `pm2 start` commands again from Step 3 of the installation guide.
+    3. Run the `pm2 start` command again from Step 3 of the installation guide.
-    4. Run `pm2 save` to make the new paths permanent.
+    4. Run `pm2 save` to make the new path permanent.